 When it comes to outdoor adventure, Oregon has something to offer in any month.

-HOT TIP: If you are interested in spotting migrating gray whales on the coast, plan your visit from March through May or mid-December through mid-January.
+HOT TIP: If you want to spot migrating gray whales on the coast, plan your visit from March through May or mid-December through mid-January.

 Car Rental Tip – How to Avoid High Prices

 Car rentals in Oregon – on the entire West Coast actually – are significantly higher than those in other areas of the country.
-When we first started researching prices, the search engines were coming up with $80 – $85 per day!
+When we first started researching prices, the search engines came up with $80 – $85 per day!

-A tip we learned is to book offsite away from the airport and take a Lyft to the rental company.
-Click here to sign up if you’ve never used it before and receive a Lyft credit through my referral link.
+A tip we learned is to book offsite away from the airport and take public transportation or a Lyft to the rental company.

 Ultimately, we ended up with a Budget Rent a Car fifteen minutes from the airport and paid $29 per day with taxes and fees during peak season.